-1 1 00 11 1 introducing efficient reporting structure for all new products allowed by RBI.
+Description CCIL TR goals and objectives are to provide efficient Trade Repository related services to enable participants to fulfil their regulatory requirement of mandatory reporting of all the OTC derivative trades and Specified Instruments.
+CCIL TR also strives to support regulatory initiative by introducing efficient reporting structure for all new products allowed by RBI.
 Feedback from participants during individual interactions and through User Group meetings are used to measure extent of achievement.
-T7 11 (1 2 Key consideration 3 An FMI should have established mechanisms for the regular review of its efficiency and effectiveness.
+Key consideration 3 An FMI should have established mechanisms for the regular review of its efficiency and effectiveness.
 Description CCIL reviews its efficiency and effectiveness through tracking of quality of services through User group meetings.
 User Group meetings are held in such a manner that a participant gets an opportunity to meet CCIL officials at least once in a year where feedback is obtained.
-The users of CCIL-TR services include the entities who are required to mandatorily report their trades in OTC derivative and Specified Instruments and in addition includes the RBI as regulator which uses the data from CCIL for its regulatory functions and market data providers.
-While designing new reporting structure, efficiency of its operations is always considered and feedback of the users are obtained and suitably addressed.
+The users of CCIL-TR services include the entities who are required to mandatorily report their trades in OTC derivative and Specified Instruments and in addition includes the RBI as and Specified Instruments and in addition includes the RBI as regulator which uses the data from CCIL for its regulatory and Specified Instruments and in addition includes the RBI as regulator which uses the data from CCIL for its regulatory functions and market data providers.
+While designing new and Specified Instruments and in addition includes the RBI as regulator which uses the data from CCIL for its regulatory functions and market data providers.
+While designing new reporting structure, efficiency of its operations is always and Specified Instruments and in addition includes the RBI as regulator which uses the data from CCIL for its regulatory functions and market data providers.
+While designing new